thomastay/personal-blog/content/Intel sucks but here's why I'm buying it.md

 ~~This is obviously the bull case for Intel.
 Can it get even 5% of TSMC's OIs?
 I think it's possible if Intel pulls off an amazing recovery.~~

 ~~But there's also the possibility that it doesn't pull it off.
 Still, the current price of $5/share is dramatically undervalued even if you assume it captures some form of TAM.
 The idea that there is only one winner in the semi race might not be true if Intel manages to catch up.~~

+## Conclusion
+Intel seems undervalued when valued without Foundry earnings, and insanely undervalued when valued with potential Foundry earnings.
+It's only a fair valuation because right now, the market believes that Foundry will bankrupt Intel.

+I think this trade has asymmetric upside.
+If things go well, stock goes up, but if not, stock will probably stabilize around $15-20 per share.
+Overall, I'm buying.